For those wishing to follow along with the R-based demo in class, click here for the companion R script for this lecture.

 Then we can use the M-H sampler to get random samples from this known distribution…

-# Test the new M-H sampler
+# Test our M-H sampler

 Q: Why does the MCMC routine produce ‘lower quality’ random numbers than the first (bivariate normal) sampler we built?